simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 9 RAG AWS.md

 ```
 6. Save your work.

-7. Open `src/main/resources/application.yml`.
+1. Open `src/main/resources/application.yml`.

+1. **TODO-03:**  Establish the following configuration entries:
+  * Set `spring.application.name` to "Lab9 RAG with AWS" or something similar.
+  * Set `spring.main.web-application-type` to none to run as a non-web application.
+Spring AI applications can run as web applications, but these exercises avoid this distraction.
+  * Set `spring.ai.retry.max-attempts` to 1 to fail fast to save time if you have errors.
+  * Set `spring.ai.retry.on-client-errors` to false since there is typically no point in retrying a client (vs server) error.
-8. **TODO-03:**  Set the spring.ai.bedrock.titan.chat.enabled to true to specify use of the Titan chat model.
-Set the spring.ai.bedrock.aws.region to "us-west-2", or whichever region you have enabled the titan model in.
-(The "ai" tag should fall beneath the existing "spring" tag.):
+  * Set `spring.ai.bedrock.titan.chat.enabled` to true to specify use of the Titan chat model.
+  * Set `spring.ai.bedrock.aws.region` to "us-west-2", or whichever region you have enabled the titan model in.

 ```
+spring:
+  application.name: Lab9 RAG with AWS
+  main.web-application-type: none     # Do not start a web server.
   ai:
+    retry:
+      max-attempts: 1      # Maximum number of retry attempts.
+      on-client-errors: false   # If false, throw a NonTransientAiException, and do not attempt retry for 4xx client error codes.
     bedrock:
       aws.region: us-west-2
       titan: